shivamsngh/flightsearch/README.md

 # Flight Search Engine

-This project was built for an assessment as a part of hiring process for a place where thoughts actually Work ! :D
+This project was started as an assessment part of hiring process for a place where thoughts actually Work ! :D

 ## Tech Stack